rohitcs079/MeterData/README.md

 #Assumptions
- For a Profile  12 months data will be loaded otherwise it wont process Meter and Profile Data will be inserted before processing Fraction and Meter Readings
+ For a Profile  12 months data will be loaded otherwise it wont process Meter and Profile Data will be inserted before processing Fraction and Meter Readings. data.sql file will load initial Meter and Profile in Table.
+There is a rest endpont to create MeterData

  #TODO:
    Although Rest end points for all the CRUD operation has been implemented.
 Below are the TODO List